January 8, 2024

 5. Mining as a Hobby

-Even if you’re mining crypto as a hobby and earning an income, you’re still required to declare it.
-However, the tax treatment might differ slightly compared to mining as a business, focusing more on Income Tax on the profits earned.
+Even if you’re mining crypto as a hobby and earning an income, you must still declare it.
+However, the tax treatment might differ slightly from mining as a business, focusing more on Income Tax on the profits earned.

 6. Staking